openstack/skyline-console/docs/en/develop/3-10-FormItem-introduction.md

       ![labelCol](/docs/zh/develop/images/form/label-col.png)

-  - `wrapperCol`，调整表单项右侧的布局，默认使用`Form`下定义的布局
+  - `wrapperCol`, adjust the layout of the right side of the form, default use of the layout defined under
-    - 以云主机修改配置`src/pages/compute/containers/Instance/actions/Resize.jsx`为例
+    - Take resize instance as an example `src/pages/compute/containers/Instance/actions/Resize.jsx` :
-      - 直接展示云主机类型选择组件
+      - Direct display `FlavorSelectTable` component

       ```javascript
       {